 Tents tend to be one of the most expensive pieces of outdoor gear but they don’t have to break the bank.
 If you like to go camping casually by yourself or with a friend, yet are tired of the cheap big box store tents, the Morrison 2 would be a great introduction to high-quality brand-name tents.

-Mountainsmith is a well-respected brand that produces everything from dog backpacks to sleeping bags but are known mostly for their tents and portable shelters.
+Mountainsmith is a well-respected brand that produces everything from dog backpacks to sleeping bags but is known mostly for its tents and portable shelters.

 Specs and Features of the Morrison 2

-The Morrison 2 definitely isn’t lacking features despite its low price (For the latest prices and discounts, check here).
+The Morrison 2 definitely isn’t lacking features despite its low price.

 Here is a rundown of this model’s specs as well as its most impressive features:

 - Package weight of 5 lbs 8 oz